Daguerreo/QMLTreeView/README.md

 # QMLTreeView

-This project show different demo implementing a QML Tree View with a C++ Tree Model for Qt 5.15.
+This project show different demo implementing a QML Tree View with a C++ Tree Model for Qt 5.15 and QuickControls 2.

 ## Usage